 Senior Research Consultant

 Dr. Turk manages the research and evaluation efforts of the national Ryan Residency Training Program.
 She has published multiple quantitative and qualitative studies on abortion training and most recently led a national study of chief residents regarding their training in family planning.
 Dr. Turk is currently co-leading a prospective cohort study on obgyns and their family planning practice post-residency.
-She also serves as the Senior Research Consultant Innovating Education in Reproductive Health..
 Prior to UCSF, Dr. Turk acted as a research associate at Stanford University’s Clayman Institute for Gender Research, where she oversaw research analyses for a national study on dual-academic career couples.

-Ms. Koenemann is the Program Coordinator for Innovating Education in Reproductive Health.
-She supports Innovating Education operations, and provides administrative assistance to Dr. Jody Steinauer.
-Prior to joining Innovating Education in Reproductive Health, Ms. Koenenmann served a as a U.S. Peace Corps Volunteer in El Salvador, where she found her passion for Women’s Health while teaching reproductive health education to Salvadoran youth.
+Ms. Chien is the Program Coordinator for Innovating Education in Reproductive Health.
+She supports Innovating Education operations and provides administrative and research assistance to Dr. Jody Steinauer.
+Prior to joining Innovating Education in Reproductive Health, Ms. Chien studied neurobiology at UC Berkeley, where she found her passion for sexual & reproductive health while teaching sex education to Bay Area teens through Peer Health Exchange.